MohammedAbidNafi/Messagium/README.md

 6. Uses Firebase for Authentication, Database and Storage so reliable speed and performence.
 7. Slide back to go back
 8. Subtle Animations
+9. Personal Messages are end to end encrypted

 ## Screenshots